 For Hong Kong's youth, government-backed hostels offer a smidgen of housing hope

-His 22 square metre (240 square foot) twin-bed room he'll share with another person is only a bit smaller than the public housing unit he shared with his parents.
+The 22sqm twin-bed room he will share with another person is only a bit smaller than the public housing unit he shared with his parents.

-Ho also pays rent of just HKUS$4,400 (US$560) per month, 27per cent cheaper than a space in a sub-divided flat in the same neighbourhood.
+Mr Ho also pays rent of just HK$4,400 (S$758) per month, 27 per cent cheaper than a space in a sub-divided flat in the same neighbourhood.
 Such partitioned units often have no personal bathroom and are barely big enough for a bed.

 The hostel programme, ramped up last year under pressure from Chinese President Xi Jinping, is aimed at tackling youth frustration with housing — a factor Beijing believes contributed to the anti-government pro-democracy protests that rocked the city in 2019.